 Vertical vent/flue pipe terminations should be as shown in the following figure.
 Refer to Vent/Flue Pipe and Combustion Air Pipe - Termination Locations for details concerning location restrictions.
 The penetration of the vent through the roof must be sealed tight with proper flashing such as is used with a plastic plumbing vent.

 Horizontal vent/flue pipe terminations should be as shown in the following figure.
 Refer to Vent/Flue Pipe and Combustion Air Pipe - Termination Locations for details concerning location restrictions.
-A 2 3/8" diameter wall penetration is required for 2" diameter pipe.
-A 3" diameter hole is required for a 2 1/2" pipe and a 3 1/2" diameter hole is required for 3" diameter pipe.
 The wall penetration should be sealed with silicone caulking material.